DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 What I didn't fully anticipate: the tension that emerges when Shopify starts building things partners built first.
 Email marketing.
 Forms.
 Analytics.
 Review management.
 When the platform grows large enough to afford its own product team for every category, the question of where Shopify stops and partners start gets genuinely uncomfortable.
 I'll come back to this.

 The second thing I didn't fully anticipate: the quality problem that comes with scale.
 At 17,600 apps, the App Store has as many redundant, abandoned, or low-quality listings as it has genuinely excellent ones.
-Managing that surface area — keeping the signal-to-noise ratio high enough that merchants can find what they need — became a real operational challenge that the Built for Shopify program is the current answer to.
+Managing that surface area (keeping the signal-to-noise ratio high enough that merchants can find what they need) became a real operational challenge that the Built for Shopify program is the current answer to.
+For app founders weighing the work, I break down whether Built for Shopify certification is worth chasing.

 and how each one